-The Blogger’s Quest(ionnaire) is a new Design Feast initiative that exclusively focuses on those taking on the blog medium, why they do it and what tools they use.
-The debut release is by Dave Cuzner, a graphic designer, whose preferred work tool is sticky notes.
-He created grain edit, a popular blog focused on “classic design work from the 1950s–1970s and contemporary designers that draw inspiration from that time period.”
-Enjoy what he shares about blogs and blogging to help with your entrance into the blogosphere.
+The Blogger’s Quest(ionnaire) is a new Design Feast initiative that exclusively focuses on those taking on the medium of the blog, why they do it, and what tools they use.
+The debut is with Dave Cuzner, a graphic designer, whose preferred work tool is sticky notes.
+He created Grain Edit, a blog focused on “classic design work from the 1950s–1970s and contemporary designers that draw inspiration from that time period.”
+Enjoy what he shares about blogs and blogging to help with your entrance into the blogosphere or further inform your current work in it:

 I love design work from the 1950s–1970s.
 When I created grain edit, I wanted a place where I could share design from that period that inspires me, plus have a place to dialog with other people interested in the same things.
 The only problem is that when you first start out blogging, no one knows you exist.
 You have to be consistent and post frequently, if you want to build up a readership.
 With increased readership, hopefully, comes conversations.